 Note: Only 1.0 FCE in transfer credit at the 300+ level may be used to satisfy the degree requirement of a minimum of 6.0 FCE at the 300+ level.
 All 300+ level transfer credits received as a result of studies completed on an exchange program can contribute toward the 300+ level degree requirement.
 Please refer to the Letters of Permission and Transfer Credit (Post-Admission) Guidelines on the Registrar’s Office web site at www.artsci.utoronto.ca/current/tc/postadmission.

 See the section on Student Services & Resources for international opportunities for Arts & Science.

 For more information on course loads please refer to the Guide to Programs & Courses section.

-The maximum course load during the Summer session is two courses (2.0 FCEs).
+The maximum course load during the Summer Session is 1.0 FCE per term.